wkhere/stackless/Doc/library/future_builtins.rst

 .. versionadded:: 2.6

-This module provides functions that exist in 2.x, but have different behavior in Python 3, so they cannot be put into the 2.x builtin namespace.
+This module provides functions that exist in 2.x, but have different behavior in Python 3, so they cannot be put into the 2.x builtins namespace.

 Instead, if you want to write code compatible with Python 3 builtins, import them from this module, like this::